 Microsoft Forms 101 and How To Integrate with Microsoft ExcelAug 04, 2021

-It's increasingly common to want feedback; from customers, employees, clients, even members of your fantasy soccer team.
+It's increasingly common to want feedback from customers, employees, clients, and your fantasy soccer team members.
 In any case, asking people individually is a time-consuming and inefficient endeavor.

-That's been the inspiration for products like Typeform, Google Forms and Wufoo.
-And while each of those is great in their own right, none of them integrate with Microsoft Excel - the best program for storing data and making calculations.
+Products like Typeform, Google Forms, and Wufoo inspire that.
+And while each of those is great in its own right, none integrates with Microsoft Excel - the best program for storing data and making calculations.

-In this article, we're going to tell you more about Microsoft Forms and how you can use it with Microsoft Excel.
+This article will tell you more about Microsoft Forms and how to use it with Microsoft Excel.

-Microsoft Forms is a program for collecting surveys, questionnaires and quizes.
-It's built to integrate with Microsoft Excel so that you're able to analyze your data easily from the comfort of one app.
+Microsoft Forms is a program for collecting surveys, questionnaires, and quizzes.
+It's built to integrate with Microsoft Excel to analyze your data quickly from the comfort of one app.

-Forms can be used for all sorts of feedback - both personal and business.
+Forms can be used for all sorts of personal and business feedback.

 You can use it like a quiz, as many teachers will use Excel spreadsheets and easily create surveys with Microsoft Forms and Microsoft accounts to record survey responses and form results.

-You can use it to collect feedback from customers in regards to a specific purchase or experience.
+You can use it to collect customer feedback regarding a specific purchase or experience.